uhuruos/CloverOS/README.md

 https://uk.cloveros.ga

 ## FAQ
-### Is this an overlay?
-No, this uses regular Gentoo Portage only.
-Same versions and USE flag options.

 ### What is CloverOS?
 It's a default Gentoo install with a binary packages repo.
 I made it to make my life easier.